precisely/rapids/README.md

 ### Testing

 The `rapids.test` namespace includes a couple of `clojure.test` compatible macros (`branch` and `keys-match`) which make it easier to test branching flows.
-These are useful because the `start!` and `continue` methods cause side effects on the run.
+These are useful because the `start!` and `continue!` methods cause side effects on the run.

 Here's an example of how to use them: